abhishek-paliwal/2020-LEELA-RECIPES/content/malpua.md

   - "flour"
 ---

-To prepare this mouth-watering delicacy, all you need is wheat flour, Ghee, Sugar & some easy available home ingidents.
+To prepare this mouth-watering delicacy, all you need is wheat flour, Ghee, Sugar & some easy available home ingredients.
 Malpua is deep fried in ghee & better known to be crispy on the outside and soft on the inside, which will melt in your mouth in just a minute.

-Ghee is traditionally used for frying malpura but you can use oil  for deep fry but i prefer to use Ghee instead of oil.
+Ghee is traditionally used for frying malpua but you can use oil  for deep fry but i prefer to use Ghee instead of oil.
 For better taste you can pair it up with rabdi as well.

 > Malpua is a popular dessert recipe of North India.
 Malpua is a part of Chappan Bhog offered to God.